christophfranke/signal-chain/README.md

 )
 ```

-In case you do want to be more general, you need to use a function with a generic
+In some cases, we would like the type to be inferred by usage.
+We can use Typescript *Generics* to achieve that.
+In order for this to work, we need to define a function, that returns a chain, because values cannot be generic in Typescript.
 ```typescript
 // creates a chain from T -> boolean const truthyness = <T>() => $.chain(